 Organizations can handle these difficulties by establishing explicit security and compliance policies and processes.
 Let’s have a look at the finest DevOps strategies for addressing the aforementioned issues:

-1. Automated security testing should be implemented early in the development cycle to detect vulnerabilities as soon as possible.
+- Automated security testing should be implemented early in the development cycle to detect vulnerabilities as soon as possible.
+With this, it is possible to have an effective vulnerability management plan in place.
 Integrate security technologies into the constant integration process to get instant feedback and problem solutions.

 DevOps consulting expertise can help define appropriate security requirements and compliance governance across development, IT and security teams.